karanpratapsingh/system-design/README.md

 ## N+1 query problem

 The N+1 query problem happens when the data access layer executes N additional SQL statements to fetch the same data that could have been retrieved when executing the primary SQL query.
-The larger the value of N, the more queries will be executed, the larger the performance impact.
+The larger the value of N, the more queries will be executed, the greater the performance impact.

 This is commonly seen in GraphQL and ORM (Object-Relational Mapping) tools and can be addressed by optimizing the SQL query or using a dataloader that batches consecutive requests and makes a single data request under the hood.